cocoders/event-store/README.md

 * [Apply using repository pattern](tests/ExampleDomain/EventStore/Invoices.php)
 * [Commit using command bus middleware](tests/ExampleDomain/CommandBus/EventStoreMiddleware.php)

-5. Step 5 - define projections.
+5. Step 5 - define own projections.
    As you can see in example, invoice aggregate does not have many "getters".
    You should generate read model using projection instead of using getters.
    Projection is basically event subscriber which can react to event by chaging read model.